 So it’s a win, win for everyone who respects the rule of law, wants an ethical, honorable justice system, and cares about the truth and justice.
 Right?

-As such, let’s take a look at some judicial oaths.
+Okay, let’s take a look at some judicial oaths.

 The oaths are good to know because they are like benchmarks between proper and improper judicial proceedings.
 Judges who adhere to their oaths conduct proper judicial proceedings and due justice can be served — whether you like or dislike the outcome of the case.
 It’s that simple.

-There are oath-breakers and oath-followers
+There are oath-breakers and oath-followers in the legal profession

-According to Cornell Law School’s Legal Information Institute — an excellent legal resource anyone can use, the following is the oath or affirmation that “each justice or judge of the United States shall take …before performing the duties of his[/her] office”:
+According to Cornell Law School’s Legal Information Institute —an excellent legal resource anyone can use, the following is the oath or affirmation that “each justice or judge of the United States shall take …before performing the duties of his[/her] office”:

 28 U.S. Code § 453 – Oaths of justices and judges